junxit/us-congress-bills-110/metadata.md

 - 2007-11-01 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 459.
 - 2007-11-15 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S14568-14572; text of measure as reported in Senate: CR S14568-14569; text as passed Senate: CR S14570-14572)
 - 2007-11-15 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S14568-14572; text of measure as reported in Senate: CR S14568-14569; text as passed Senate: CR S14570-14572)
+- 2007-11-16 — Message on Senate action sent to the House.
+- 2007-12-04 — Received in the House.
+- 2007-12-04 — Referred to the House Committee on the Judiciary.